ingresso-group/slate/source/includes/_trolley.md

 TODO:

-- what are the "extra data items"?
-- "Note that, as with the json_discounts, you may need the use_alloc flag for B2B clients whi have their allocation mode set to 'both'."
-- what systems currently use blanket discounts?
-"Also if a backend only supprts 'blanket' discount (i.e. all tickets have to have the same discount) then you only need specifcy disc0"
 - send method may be complex to use?

 In order to reserve and purchase tickets for multiple events in a single transaction, you first need to add them to a shopping trolley.